naymhossen1b/naymhossen1b/README.md

 ### 🏋️ Fitness Tracking Website

 - **Description:** A fitness tracking website designed to help users monitor their workouts and track fitness progress.
-Users can log exercises, set goals, or any user apply for trainer and view their achievements.
+Users can log exercises, set goals, or apply for trainers and view their achievements.
 - **Technologies Used:**
   - Frontend: JavaScript, React.js, Tailwind CSS
   - Backend: Express.js, Node.js